jemmsuk/convert_jpg_to_webp/README.md

 To install Pillow use "pip install Pillow" (without the " characters)

 ## Before running the file
-1. Create folder "input_folder"
+1. Create folder "input_folder" if it does not already exist
-2. Create folder "output_folder"
+2. Create folder "output_folder" if it does not already exist

 ## To run the file
 To run this file use "python convert_jpg_to_webp" (without the " characters)